dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

   key: !secret ifttt_key
 ```

-Then, to set up the IFTTT applet, you'll want to use Webooks "Receive a web request" as the trigger, and Noonlight's "Trigger alarm with address" as the action.
+Then, to set up the IFTTT applet, you'll want to use Webhooks "Receive a web request" as the trigger, and Noonlight's "Trigger alarm with address" as the action.
 Be sure to note the Webhooks event name you use.
 Im my case, I use "alarm_triggered".

 Now you simply need to add this IFTTT trigger action with the correct event name to your alarm trigger automation.
 Adding to the example used earlier, it looks like this: